JacobPox/JavaChessSwing/README.md

 * Add in check and check mate features.
 * Allow user input
 * Translate notation into index position and vice versa.
+* Change pieceType to enum instead of strings.